nmuldoon/homebridge-unifi-firewall/README.md

 ## License

-This project is licensed under the GPL-3.0 License.
+This project is licensed under the Apache License 2.0.

 ## Setup Development Environment